Geographical indications in Singapore

 Geographical Indications in Singapore are a form of intellectual property consisting of an "indication used in trade to identify goods as originating from a place", provided that "a given quality, reputation or other characteristic of the goods is essentially attributable to that place".
 Geographical indications originating from any member of the Paris Convention or the WTO can be registered.
 As of August 2021, 142 Indications have been registered.
 Geographical indications are registered for a renewable term of 10 years.

 Legal basis

 Geographical indications can be registered based on the Geographical Indications Act 2014 and the Geographical Indications Rules 2019.
 The Act replaced the Geographical Indications Act and introduced the registration system.
 The legislation was aimed at providing protection according to the minimum standards in the TRIPS agreement and to implement a registration system according to the requirements set in the European Union–Singapore Free Trade Agreement.
 The act entered into force on 1st April 2019.

 Registered Geographical Indications

-As of August 2021, 142 Geographical Indications had been registered, none of which originating from Singapore.
+As of August 2021, 166 Geographical Indications had been registered, none of which originating from Singapore.
 As Singapore had committed to protection of 100 EU Geographical Indications, the majority stems from EU countries.
 The breakdown by country of origin is shown below:

-As of August 2021, two Geographical Indications are still pending, as a result of opposition proceedings: Prosecco (initiated by Australian Grape and Wine Incorporated) and Beierisches Bier (following opposition of the Dutch brewer Bavaria NV).
+As of August 2023, one Geographical Indication application is still pending, as a result of opposition proceedings: Prosecco (initiated by Australian Grape and Wine Incorporated).